Palestinian officials say 51 killed in Israeli operation on southern Gaza

 On Oct.
 7, Hamas-led militants killed some 1,200 people, mostly civilians, and took around 250 hostage.
 Some 100 have not yet been released, around 65 of whom are believed to be alive.

-Israel's retaliatory offensive has killed over 41,000 Palestinians, according to local health authorities, who do not say how many were fighters but say a little more than half were women and children.
+Israel's retaliatory offensive has killed over 41,000 Palestinians, according to the Health Ministry, which does not say how many were fighters but says a little more than half were women and children.
 The military says it has killed over 17,000 militants, without providing evidence.

 Iran fires missiles to avenge attacks on militant allies